vuw-research-computing/raapoi-docs/docs/running_jobs.md

 # Running Jobs
 ## Job Basics

-Raapoi uses a scheduler and resource manager called Slurm that requires researchers to submit jobs for processing.
+Rāpoi uses a scheduler and resource manager called Slurm that requires researchers to submit jobs for processing.
 There are 2 main types of jobs: batch and interactive.
 More details about submitting these types of jobs are below, but in general interactive jobs allow a user to interact with the application, for example a researcher can start a MATLAB session and can type MATLAB commands at a prompt or within a GUI.
 Batch jobs can work in the background and require no user interaction, they will start when resources are available and can be configured to email once a job completes.

 ### Job resources